 The AAFP further recommends that academic health centers, and professional societies for physicians, have programs of leadership development both for minority and women physicians, and medical students.
 These programs should include mentorship opportunities.
 Current and expanded efforts to increase the training of minorities and women in medical research should be supported.
-(1996) (2014 April BOD)
+(1996) (2014 COD)

 Share this page